jordandouglas/GammaSpikeModel/README.md

 where `ni` is the number of stubs on branch `i`.
 Longer branches and older branches usually have more stubs.
 The reported `spike` on each branch is the total sum of all `ni + 1` spikes along that branch.

-Then `spikeMean` is the average rate that sites change at each speciation event (observed or unobserved).
-For example an average spike size of 0.01 means that 1% of all sites are expected to change (possibly back into the original state) at each bifurcation.
+Then `spikeMean` is the average number of changes per site per bifurcation (which may be observed or unobserved).
+For example an average spike size of 0.01 means that 1% of all sites are expected to change (possibly back into the original state) at each bifurcation - one per internal node and one per stub.
 We examined 9 empirical datasets with support for punctuated equilibrium, and found that `spikeMean` estimates ranged from 0.001 to 0.07.
 The default prior for `spikeMean` is centered around this interval.
 This is an important parameter, and testing for sensitivity is recommended.